Farmers use Science

 This is not simply our opinion, but the conclusion of agronomists from around the world.

-In the next 25 years, global population will grow from a little over 7 billion to approximately 9 billion.
+In the next 25 years, global population will grow from over 7 billion to over 9 billion.

 Dr. Norman Borlaug, the Nobel Peace Prize winner, said that “Without commercial fertilizer, we’d have 2 billion more people than the world can feed.”